 Heroes Monument is Surabaya’s landmark.
 The monument stands at 41 metres and is dedicated to those who died during the colonial battle of Surabaya on November 10th 1945 in order for Indonesia to regain its independence.
 A well maintained garden surrounds the monument.
 Displayed in the garden are the larger artillery used during the war.
 Cars of the time and statues of important figures are also displayed here.

 10th November museum is located under the monument and is a must if wanting to learn more on Surabaya’s history.
 The museum is spread over two levels.
 On first floor is an auditorium and has reproductions of documentary photographs.
-Second floor are dioramas presenting 8 events that happened around 10th November 1945.
+On the second floor are dioramas presenting 8 events that happened around 10th November 1945.
 Artifacts such as artillery, tools and other objects of that time are also displayed here.

 The admission fee is 5k IDR (€0.32) per person.

 Ria Kenjeran beach

 Ria Kenjeran is a beach area 9 km east from downtown Surabaya.
 The beach is not suitable for swimming and the area is known for its fun park and religious buildings.
 One popular building is Sanggar Agung which is a Chinese temple.
 This temple is still a place of worship and is home to a beautiful Guan Yin statue on its waterfront.

-Opposite the temple is a 4 faced Brahma Hindu Shrine and within 1 km is the beautiful Pagoda Tian Ti which on our visit was closed so we enjoyed from the outside.
+Opposite the temple is a 4 faced Brahma Hindu Shrine and within 1 km is the beautiful Pagoda Tian Ti which on our visit was closed so we enjoyed it from the outside.
 Interesting is the fact that although a nice and peaceful location, everything seems to be abandoned.